-Engineering talent is arguably the scarcest resource in the crypto industry, so we are extraordinarily lucky to have some of the most talented devs building Injective Protocol.
-With our work, Injective is increasingly expanding its contribution to the underlying open source infrastructure within DeFi.
+Engineering talent is arguably the scarcest resource in the crypto industry, so Injective is extraordinarily lucky to have some of the most talented community devs collaborating together on the protocol.
+With the support of this capable community, Injective is increasingly expanding its contribution to the underlying open source infrastructure within DeFi.

-Today we are proud to share a groundbreaking milestone for the space achieved by our engineers — Trezor support for the EIP-712 signature standard.
+As a groundbreaking milestone for the space — Trezor support has been added for the EIP-712 signature standard.
 This can allow a plethora of Ethereum based applications to be utilized by Trezor users.

 Until now, all Trezor users were cut off from the opportunities presented by the blooming layer-2 (L2) ecosystem, including the ability to participate in the recent NFT craze on Ethereum and (more importantly) the Injective Staking Competition.
-Today we can finally mark this issue as “Resolved” as users globally can now participate in new forms of interoperation between Ethereum and Trezor.
-Basically, this allows us to sign Cosmos transactions using Ethereum wallets such as MetaMask and Trezor.
+Today this issue can finally be marked as “Resolved” as users globally can now participate in new forms of interoperation between Ethereum and Trezor.
+Basically, this allows users to sign Cosmos transactions using Ethereum wallets such as MetaMask and Trezor.